HanetakaChou/PatriotEngine/docs/OIT.md

 ```

 ## Alpha Channel
-Porter proposed "Alpha channel"(1.[Porter 1984]) in 1984 which is widely established in real-time rendering to simulate the transparent effect.
+Porter proposed the "Alpha channel"(1.[Porter 1984]) in 1984 which is widely established in real-time rendering to simulate the transparent effect.

 We assume that one "pixel" corresponds to a series of "fragments" which can be treated as the triples \[ $C_i$ $A_i$ $Z_i$ \] (C-Color A-Alpha Z-Depth), as shown in the following figure:
 ![](OIT-1.png)